 Elevate the User Experience from Start to Finish

-Rather than taking a cookie-cutter approach and replicating what everyone else is doing, broadcasters should revisit every step their customers take on their journey with you.
+Rather than taking a cookie-cutter approach and replicating what everyone else is doing, broadcasters should revisit every step their customers take on their journey with them.
 There could be opportunities to offer unique models that allow providers to monetize people ahead of an event by offering discounts or special promotions for registering sooner.

 AI is already setting a new standard for digital experiences.
-Spotify recently revealed that it was going to elevate the user experience through hyper-personalization.
+Spotify recently revealed that it would elevate the user experience through hyper-personalization.
 The music streaming platform launched its Nobody Listens Like You campaign.
-The Only You personalized feature creates six playlists based on the listener’s unique habits.
+The Only You personalized feature creates six playlists based on the listener's unique habits.
 Every broadcaster is now challenged with elevating the user experiences for its users.
 The time to prepare for your next move is now.

 Identify a Suitable Revenue Model